 \section{Abstract}

-This paper is concerned with the relationship of $y$-friable (i.e.\ $y$-smooth) integers and the Dickman function.
-Under the Riemann Hypothesis (RH), an asymptotic formula for the count of $y$-friable integers up to $x$, $\Psi(x,y)$, in terms of the Dickman function was previously available only for $y \ge (\log x)^{2+\varepsilon}$, thanks to works of Hildebrand and Saias.
-Unconditionally we establish an asymptotic formula for $\Psi(x,y)$ in the wider range $y \ge (1+\varepsilon)\log x$, whose shape is $x \rho(\log x/\log y)$ times correction factors.
-These factors take into account the contributions of zeta zeros and of prime powers.
-With this formula at hand, we resolve two questions of Hildebrand and Pomerance.
+We establish an asymptotic formula for $\Psi(x,y)$ whose shape is $x \rho(\log x/\log y)$ times correction factors.
+These factors take into account the contributions of zeta zeros and prime powers and the formula can be regarded as an (approximate) explicit formula for $\Psi(x,y)$.
+With this formula at hand we prove oscillation results for $\Psi(x,y)$, which resolve a question of Hildebrand on the range of validity of $\Psi(x,y) \asymp x\rho(\log x/\log y)$.
+We also address a question of Pomerance on the range of validity of $\Psi(x,y) \ge x \rho(\log x/\log y)$.